 Speaking/Listening: Make strategic use of digital media and visual displays of data to express information and enhance understanding of presentations.

-COMMON CORE W/TECHNOLOGY SKILLS FOR PROJECT-BASED LEARNING
+TECHNOLOGY SKILLS FOR PROJECT-BASED LEARNING

 DIGITAL LITERACY RE-IMAGINED